mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Packaging

+Many domain experts (e.g. engineers, researchers, data scientists) fail to think about packaging.
+Their focus is on solving problems, not distributing solutions.

-Packages exist to be installed...
+But packaging is an essential step in the software development process.
+Packages exist to be installed (or *deployed*)...

 The `pyga` package can be installed locally using the following command `pip install git+https://github.com/mark-hobbs/pyga.git`.